What is Work Intelligence and why it matters now

 AI capability is compounding.
 Work visibility is not.

-For enterprises to optimize their workforces, they need real-time visibility over workforce skills.
-They need a task-level approach to finding, retaining, planning, and reskilling talent.
+For enterprises to optimize their workforces, they need real-time visibility over workforce capabilities.
+They need a task-level approach to finding, retaining, planning, and developing people.
 This has always been on the people agenda.
 Now it's front and center on the strategic business agenda.

 The impact of siloed data and outdated workforce planning

-1. Companies have no visibility over workforce skills.
+1. Companies have no visibility over workforce capabilities.
 Businesses typically rely solely on what candidates and employees are willing to share via profiles.
 On average, less than 20% of employees ever fill them out.
-This makes it nearly impossible to take a skill-based approach.
+This makes it nearly impossible to take a capability-based approach.

-2. Knowledge across talent teams is siloed.
-When talent acquisition and management teams don't share data and KPIs, unnecessary and costly hires happen.
-Skills often already exist internally.
-A single unnecessary hire can cost up to $136K USD in redundancy and rehiring costs versus reskilling.
+2. Knowledge across workforce teams is siloed.
+When hiring and workforce strategy teams don't share data and KPIs, unnecessary and costly hires happen.
+Capabilities often already exist internally.
+A single unnecessary hire costs up to $136K USD in redundancy and rehiring costs versus building new capabilities.

 3. Employees are feeling the impact.
 Disconnection and lack of visibility lead to unclear career paths.
 One-third of employees today lack confidence in their career path.
 They're considering quitting because of it.

 Organizations are "flying blind."
-They have no easy or scalable way to get 100% visibility of skills, experience, and potential.
-And no easy way to ensure talent decisions are fair, equitable, and free of bias.
+They have no easy or scalable way to get 100% visibility of capabilities, experience, and potential.
+And no easy way to ensure workforce decisions are fair, equitable, and free of bias.

 The impact is three-fold: